andrewmartin/json-generator/README.md

 ```sh
 --dir (required)
 ```
-Provide the name of the directory. *Required even if path option is defined.*
+Provide the name of the directory. *Optional if path is provided.*

 ```sh
 --path (optional)